Are you a step-parent?

 If your partner – that is, your stepchild’s biological parent – dies, you can ask the Family Court to allow you to spend time and communicate with your stepchild.
 You can also ask to have your stepchild live with you.

-But if your stepchild’s surviving biological parent wants to and can provide proper care for your stepchild, the court will aim to make sure that your stepchild has a meaningful relationship with his biological parent.
+But if your stepchild’s surviving biological parent wants to and can provide proper care for your stepchild, the court will first aim to make sure that your stepchild has a meaningful relationship with their biological parent.
 The court will decide based on what’s in your stepchild’s best interests.

 What happens with inheritance?